 - Weekday reading.
 Most Bible reading plans are for every day of the year (all 365).
 We’ve learned that it can be tough to never have “rest days” or “catch-up days.”
 A plan where you read five days a week takes a little bit longer each day but provides weekends off, which is really helpful over the long run.

-- Sermon message about engaging Scripture (start here!)
+- Sermon message about the importance of engaging Scripture (start here too!)

 - Supplemental message with practical tips for how to read the Bible

 - People of the Book series: